 (4) Despite subregulation (3)(a) no contributions may be paid by or in respect of the Member for the period from the cessation of work referred to in subregulation (2)(a) to the day on which the application under subregulation (2) is accepted.

-23. Member who becomes ineligible due to reduced working hours then becomes eligible again
+23. Member ceasing to be eligible due to reduced working hours becoming eligible again

 (1) A Gold State Super Member who —